micromark/micromark-extension-math/readme.md

-; Restriction: the number of markers in the closing fence sequence must be ; equal to or greater than the number of markers in the opening fence ; sequence.
-; Restriction: the marker in the closing fence sequence must match the ; marker in the opening fence sequence math_flow ::= fence_open *( eol *line ) [ eol fence_close ]
-; Restriction: the number of markers in the closing sequence must equal the ; number of markers in the opening sequence.
+; Restriction: the number of markers in the closing fence sequence must be ; equal to or greater than the number of markers in the opening fence ; sequence. math_flow ::= fence_open *( eol *line ) [ eol fence_close ] ; Restriction: the number of markers in the closing sequence must equal the ; number of markers in the opening sequence.